cjavad/hashit/docs/index.md

 the initial hash, which so far hasn't shown any memory leaks but the check function will still be running on the default read-all mode.

-The check function works by detect/selecting hashtype and fileformat then applying the data by creating indexes for diffrent values such as the hash, path and filesize.
-These indexes can then be used on the lists we create from the line in the file using the fileformats̈́ parser.
+The check function works by detect/selecting hashtype and file format then applying the data by creating indexes for diffrent values such as the hash, path and filesize.
+These indexes can then be used on the lists we create from the line in the file using the file formats parser.

+Due to some interface problems with snap, is it not posible to access devices than home and external drives. therefore i would recommend you to install it in --devmode but if you want you can also use classic.
 ```

 >